zpainter/iassist/content/community/archive/_index.md

 ## How to Access

-The IASSIST Archive is no directly accessible online, except for certain sections of the Oral History Project.
+The IASSIST Archive is not directly accessible online, except for certain sections of the Oral History Project.

-If you are interested in accessing the archive, please contact IASSIST Archivist at archivist ( at ) iassistdata.org and state the reason of your interest.
+If you are interested in accessing the archive, please contact the IASSIST Archivist at archivist ( at ) iassistdata.org and state the reason of your interest.

 - TBC: access levels for members/non-members?

 ## IASSIST at 50

 The 50th Annual Conference of IASSIST will be held in Bristol, UK, in June 2025.
-The theme the conference is Bridging oceans, harbouring data & anchoring the future.
+The theme the conference is "Bridging oceans, harbouring data & anchoring the future".
 The 50 years of the association will be celebrated throughout the conference.

 ### IASSIST at 50 feed